 coughing into your elbow, not your hand (to help prevent spreading infection if you are sick)

-maintaining a healthy lifestyle with nutritious food, exercise and sleep.
+maintaining a healthy lifestyle with nutritious food, exercise and plenty of sleep.

 The following links have more information about sepsis.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 Credits: Health Navigator Editorial Team.
-Reviewed By: Dr Osman David Mansoor, Medical Officer of Health, Hawke’s Bay DHB and Dr Andrew Burns, ID Physician, Hawke’s Bay DHB
+Reviewed By: Dr Osman David Mansoor, Medical Officer of Health, Hawke’s Bay DHB and Dr Andrew Burns, infectious disease physician, Hawke’s Bay DHB